plaskowski/sftp/README.md

 ---
 **NOTE**

-This is close of atmoz/sftp that allows to provide ssh server keys via docker secrets (/run/secrects/*).
+This is clone of atmoz/sftp that takes ssh server keys via docker secrets (/run/secrects/*).

 ---